-Surgical steel was the term used for stainless steel prior to 1920.
+Surgical steel was the term used for stainless steel before 1920.

 In 1950 we saw 316L being produced… at this time all implants switched over to 316L.

-The steel most used to make body piercing jewelry is the one classified by the AISI as 316L(VM), where 316 is the ‘family’ of steel, L stands for Low Carbon Content and VM for Vacuum Melted, this last process is not always done for the steel used for Body Jewelry.
+Depending on which metals are used and which quantity of those are mixed, different characteristics are obtained.
+The steel most commonly used to make body piercing jewelry is the one classified by the AISI as 316L(VM), where 316 is the ‘family’ of steel, L stands for Low Carbon Content and VM for Vacuum Melted.
+This last process is not always done for the steel used for Body Jewelry.

 ASTM made the F138 designation and the ISO the 5832-1: both very similar.

-- The code 316L(VM) only describes a stainless steel with a high corrosion resistance.
+- The code 316L(VM) only describes stainless steel with high corrosion resistance.

 - The term often heard ‘Surgical Steel’ it is only a marketing tool.

-Unfortunately, most of the body piercing jewelry on the market today does not meet those safety requirements.
+Unfortunately, most of the body piercing jewelry on the market today do not meet those safety requirements.

 - The Point ISSUE 24 (Association of Professional Piercers newsletter)